-Speech acquisition data includes the age typically developing children acquire consonants, consonant clusters, vowels, and tones.
+Speech acquisition data include the age typically developing children acquire consonants, consonant clusters, vowels, and tones as well as many other areas of speech.
 Summary data are included below.

 Cross-linguistic trends in children's speech acquisition are summarized below.
 The summary is based on McLeod (2010) and relies on information from McLeod (2007).
 Additional information is available in Goldstein and McLeod (2012) and Zhu Hua and Dodd (2006).

 Definition: The estimated amount of speech that is intelligible to a particular listener

 Main languages studying this aspect: English, Finnish, and Portuguese

 Definition: Age when most children (90% or 75%) can pronounce a consonant like an adult

 Main finding: Wide diversity of reported ages (>2;6 years) even for languages sharing similar consonants

 Main languages: Almost every of the 24 languages